Daylesford cheddar cheese is a hard, dense, creamy cheese similar to cheddar.

 It has a sharp, nutty taste and is the colour of pale butter.

-Daylesford Cheddar Cheese is made in England from unpasteurized milk curdled with calf’s rennet.
+The cheese is made in England from raw milk curdled with calf’s rennet.
 The milk comes from Friesian cows on the Daylesford Estate, Daylesford, Morton in the Marsh, Gloucestershire (near Kingham) owned by Lady Bamford, on the Oxford-Gloucester border, in the Cotswolds.

-The cheese is made in 22 pound (10 kg) wheels, and aged in cloth from 6 months to 2 years.
+The cheese is made in 10 kg (22 pound) wheels, and aged in cloth from 6 months to 2 years.
 The aging is done by Neal’s Yard Dairy, London.

 The cheese won “Best English Cheese” award at the British Cheese Awards in 2002.